tom-mcIvor/Tennis-dashboard/README.md

 # Toms personal project

 This app lets the user write a tennis players name into a form a fetches the players photo for the user.
-App consumes a tennis data api https://rapidapi.com/search/tennis
+App consumes the tennis data api: https://rapidapi.com/search/tennis